CDPs

 A collateralized debt position (CDP) is a system introduced by MakerDAO team with their decentralized stablecoin DAI.

-Generally speaking it is a overcollateralized lending contract where borrowers deposit collateral and borrow assets against the deposited collateral.
+Generally speaking it is a overcollateralized lending contract where borrowers collateral and assets against the deposited collateral.
 The contract itself acts as a counterparty when borrowers open a debt position.

-Borrowers using these CDP's cannot withdraw their collateral if it takes the CDP below the minimum collateralization ratio set in the contract.
+Borrowers using these CDP's cannot their collateral if it takes the CDP below the set in the contract.

 One or more collaterals back each CDP and borrowers can take multiple debt positions on a single CDP.
 They effectively act as cross-margined positions with many-to-many collateralization as opposed to 1-to-1 positions also known as isolated margin.